isambard-sc/conch/docs/config.rst

                 hostname: "2.access.example.com"
                 proxy_jump: "bastion.example.com"

-.. confval:: mappers
+.. confval:: mapper
-   :type: Array of Tables
+   :type: Table

-   This must be set to a list containing the identity :term:`mapper`\ s to apply.
+   This must be set to the identity :term:`mapper` to apply.
-   Each of these configure which claims (or combinations thereof) should be put into the certificate principals.
+   It configures which claims (or combinations thereof) should be put into the certificate principals and returned as an association.
    The available options are:

    .. confval:: single
       :type: String

-      A claim containing a single string should be placed verbatim into the principal list.
+      A claim containing a single string which is common to all resources and should be placed verbatim into the principal list.

+      It will set the ``associations`` return member of the :http:get:`/sign` endpoint to a mapping of resource to username.

       .. tabs::